feld-m/clickstream-datasource/README.md

 that the number of records read from the individual files match the to the sum of the total records of the Manifest in scope.
 Note: Calculating the MD5 sum is quite expensive.

+## Build from source

+Setting up is straight forward:

+1. Clone the repository
+2. Run `mvn clean install` inside the cloned repository
+3. Copy resulting jar located in `target/` to your `<SPARK_HOME>/jars/` directory
+4. Read your Data Feeds